-Marie Antoinette suffers from the same affliction as Coppola's first two features, The Virgin Suicides and Lost in Translation: It has no story.
+Marie Antoinette suffers from the same affliction as Coppola's first two features, The Virgin Suicides and Lost in Translation: it has no story.
 Like its predecessors, it looks and sounds terrific.
-Coppola does have a gift for capturing a time and place, and she knows where to find just the right music.
-The soundtrack for Marie Antoinette changes with each act: stuffy chamber music for Marie Antoinette's first few years as a lonely dauphine trapped in the gossipy court of Louis XV, '80s new wave - with a particular fondness for Bow Wow Wow - for her madcap years as a free-spending queen, and finally sad opera arias for the final days of the monarchy.
+Coppola does have a gift for capturing a time and a place, and she knows where to find just the right music.
+The soundtrack for Marie Antoinette changes with each act: stuffy chamber music for Marie Antoinette's first few years as a lonely dauphine trapped in the gossipy court of Louis XV; '80s new wave – with a particular fondness for Bow Wow Wow – for her madcap years as a free-spending queen; and finally, sad opera arias for the final days of the monarchy.

 With minimal dialogue and no plot to speak of (outside of a bit of worry over whether Marie Antoinette can force her bashful husband to have sex with her, thus guaranteeing an heir to the throne), it's clear that Coppola has set out to make an "experience" film, one that simply purports to show what Marie Antoinette's life at the court was like, without commentary, context, or judgment.
 The results feel authentic, but absent any real drama, the movie is frankly dull.

 Dunst is fine as the spirited young royal, and Jason Schwartzman (Coppola's cousin) is dryly funny as her asexual husband, the future Louis XVI.
 The rest of the hip, if wasted, cast is peppered with other children of famous directors: Danny Huston (John's son), Asia Argento (Dario's daughter), Katrine Boorman (John's daughter).
-It could even be argued that this a personal story for Sofia Coppola as it resembles her own charmed life as the heir to a rich and powerful dynasty.
+It could even be argued that this a personal story for Sofia Coppola, as it reflects her own charmed life as the heiress of a rich and powerful dynasty.
 All three of her films, in fact, are about pampered but lonely girls who just want to kick up their heels and have some fun.
 Maybe that says something about Coppola, but I'd like to see an actual story support that flimsy premise.